guardtime/ksi-tool/README.md

 apt-get install ksi-tools
 ```

-In order to install the `KSI` on OSX:
+In order to install the `KSI` on OS X:
 ```
 brew tap guardtime/ksi
 brew install ksi-tools